US pest-control market, mapped

 How many pest-control companies are there in the US?

-How is Orbital's count different from PCT Top 100?
+How is Orbital's count different from a revenue-based ranking?

 By storefront, Terminix at 448 US locations and Orkin at 443 US locations lead, though both are owned by larger publicly traded parents (Rentokil and Rollins).
-When you sum the Rollins family of brands (Orkin, Critter Control, Hometeam Pest Defense), Rollins runs roughly 619 freestanding US locations and is the largest single operator by parent.
-By revenue, Rollins and Rentokil sit at the top of PCT Top 100, well above the rest of the field.
+When you sum the Rollins family of brands (Orkin, Critter Control, Hometeam Pest Defense), Rollins runs roughly 619 freestanding US locations and is the largest single operator by parent company.
+By revenue, Rollins and Rentokil sit at the top of the trade-press rankings, well above the rest of the field.

 How concentrated is the market?

 Less than the press coverage suggests.
-The 10 largest US pest-control brands combine for 1,944 storefronts out of 32,552, or 5.97 percent of the market by location count.
+The 10 largest US pest-control brands combine for 1,944 storefronts, or 5.97 percent of the total by location count.
 Independents with one location account for 62.4 percent of every US pest-control storefront.
 Pest control gets called consolidating in every trade headline, but that is a revenue and deal-count story.
 The storefront story is still a long tail.

 Can I filter by state, metro, or specialty?